 album after the song "Dirty" there is a static silence of more than four minutes, which finally ends with nothing.

 Another interesting thing is the link to the previous album.
-The music video of the first single from the album "Falling Away From Me" which was an insane success and played non-stop on MTV, begins where the music video "Freak on a Leash," from the previous album ends.
+The music video for the first single from the album "Falling Away From Me" which was an insane success and played non-stop on MTV, begins where the music video "Freak on a Leash," from the previous album ends.
 The music video opens with the same animation in which the clip from the previous album ends.